 Generally, you're looking at an even value swap when paying cash for land.
 This means that a company maintains a steady balance sheet with no change in relation to the exchange of cash for land.
 However, changes in the value of the land over time can create the need for adjustment.

-As a rule, land does not depreciate in value.
-That means that a company will maintain the historical value of the cash price for the land for the entire length of time that the land stays under the company's ownership.
+As a rule, land is one of those types of assets that does not undergo depreciation in value, notes the Federal Reserve.
+That means that a company will maintain the historical value of the cash price for the land for the entire useful life of the land during which it stays under the company's ownership.

-In some cases, it's necessary to go back to revalue a parcel of land in the event that its value sees a significant dip.
+In some cases, it's necessary to go back to revalue a parcel of land in the event that its value sees a significant change.
 While rare, this does sometimes happen due to wild fluctuations in a particular real estate market.
-In other cases, depletion can be necessary if value-adding features are removed from a property after the point of purchase.
+In other cases, instead of depreciation, depletion is done if value-adding features are removed from a property after the point of purchase.

 The short answer is that it doesn’t impact equity.
 The reason for this is that the debt incurred through the purchase of the land is balanced out by the acquisition of the land on the ledger.
 Like a cash purchase, this is a "swap" transaction.

-This "balancing act" remains consistent throughout the life of the loan because the company owns more of the land as the company's cash decreases with each payment.
+This "balancing act" remains consistent throughout the life of the loan because the company owns more of the land while the lenders own less, as the company's cash decreases with each payment.
 This creates a consistent scenario where cash out versus the value coming in results in both getting canceled out.

 Adam Luehrs is a writer during the day and a voracious reader at night.
 He focuses mostly on finance writing and has a passion for real estate, credit card deals, and investing.